 Will there be site rules issued re condition of boats, storage, pets, noise, washing lines, fires etc.?
+Summary of response:

 During the summer we experienced a number of problems from the owners of these boats with holiday makers being harassed and intimidated by anti-social behaviour, mainly caused by alcohol and often loud music was played into the early hours.